lala010addict/myFlickrApp/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+Photography Portfolio Generator

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+Portfolio Generator for photographers to showcase their work using their flickr pictures.

 ## Summary ##
   > Give a summary of the product and the benefit.
-Assume the reader will not read anything else so make this paragraph good.
+Assume the reader will not read anything else so make this paragraph good. if i wanna show you my portfolio right now, i'll have to either make a website that contains my work or show you my flickr account which is very messy and i might not want you to see all of my random pix.... but making a website is too complicated.. so my app jus generates a nice looking page so you can show your photos to someone without having to make a website or showing your flickr account

 ## Problem ##
   > Describe the problem your product solves.

+generate a nice looking portfolio without making your own website or giving out flickr account.

 ## Solution ##
   > Describe how your product elegantly solves the problem.